amitabhnag/FakeReviewGenerator/README.md

 ### Basic Usage

-1. Activate tensorflow environment: `source activate tensorflow` (note that AWS has a different name for tensorflow environment.
-Check the name by using `conda env list`)

-2. To train and sample together, use the shell script `demo.sh`.
+1. To train and sample together, use the shell script`demo.sh`.
 The file takes 2 parameters, no of epochs and seed to sample with.

    For each epoch trained, an output will be printed, so one can see the model getting better as the training progresses.
+   Run `chmod 777 demo.sh`

    <img src="/doc/demo_command.JPG" width="550" height="30">

-3. To train with default parameters on the pitchfork dataset, run `python train.py`.
+2. To train with default parameters on the pitchfork dataset, run `python train.py`.

    To access all the parameters use `python train.py --help`.